fkarg/fkarg.github.io/home/now.md

 ## Studying
 I moved to Karlsruhe in October 2019 to do my Master's degree in Computer Science.
-Maybe I'll be done in 2023.
-I really enjoy being a student, listening to lectures, and learning.
+At this point, I only have a few exams and my masters thesis left.

 ## Coding
 I have a working student job at [heliopas.ai](https://heliopas.ai) as backend developer and data scientist.
-I'm also working on projects as a freelancer on the side.
+In the past, I've also worked on projects as a freelancer on the side too -- this is currently paused.

-I'm working with `Python/django`, `TypeScript/node`, `docker` and other technologies.
+I'm working with `Python/django`, `docker` and other technologies.

 ## Blogging
-I'm publishing about one post every month.
-Most of them are book reviews.
-Other posts are about my thoughts and digital setup.
+I've just recently begun writing something on my blog again.
+Before that, I focused my (creative writing) energy on a university seminar ([report][report] and [presentation][pointnet]) as well as a [project][confertus] for a while.

 ## Reading
-I'm reading about one nonfiction book every month, taking notes.
-Sometime later, I [write a review][books] about it.
+I've been reading a bunch in 2020 and 2021, and begun doing so more again last month (August of 2022).
+I used to take a bunch of notes too, but I stopped doing that.
+With some delay, I [write reviews][books] about what I read.

 ## Dancing
-I really enjoy dancing (Latin and Standard), which I started again a few weeks ago.
+I really enjoy pair dancing (Latin and Standard).
+We're training 2-3 times a week.

-## Server
-Recently I got myself a server.
-I'm now learning a lot about configuration and administration.
-You can find it on [fkarg.de](https://fkarg.de).
-No guarantee for uptime, I'm playing around a lot.

-## Organizing Meetups
+## Weekly Meetups
-About a year ago, we initiated [Karlsruhe Rationality][ka-rat], a weekly meetup to talk about character development, transhumanism, how to make better decisions, the future, and many other fascinating topics.
+In 2020, we initiated a local [LessWrong][lw] group, [Karlsruhe Rationality][ka-rat].
+We wrote about some of our experiences and lessons leanrned [here][meetup].
+In our meetups, we talk about how to make better decisions and related topics -- including character development, forecasting, AI, and many other fascinating topics.

 ---